On This Page

 A 10-week program of prayer and reflection, under the personal guidance of one of the Murphy Center’s trained spiritual directors.
 This program is open to Fairfield students, faculty, staff and members of the larger community.
 Its method and content are inspired by the Spiritual Exercises of St. Ignatius o f Loyola.
 Participants meet weekly with a spiritual director for ten consecutive weeks.

-An individually-directed retreat, usually lasting at least a year, during which time the retreatant meets weekly with a director and follow the model of prayer outlined by St. Ignatius.
+A guided retreat accompanied by a Spiritual Director, the 19th Annotation, Spiritual Exercises in Everyday Life (SEEL) program helps participants better discern God's presence in their everyday life.
+The SEEL retreat usually lasts at least a year, during which time the retreatant meets weekly with a director and follows the model of prayer outlined by St. Ignatius of Loyola.
 The retreatant commits to daily prayer, while continuing his or her normal routine.
-This is known widely as “The Retreat in Daily Life” or “The Nineteenth Annotation Retreat.”
-Ideally, participants should be in spiritual direction before undertaking the Spiritual Exercises in this form.
+This is known widely as “The Retreat in Daily Life” or “The 19th Annotation Retreat."
+Ideally, participants should be in spiritual direction before undertaking the SEEL in this form.

 Life After the Exercises